 Big Rigs that transport heavy loads and liquids are particularly at risk of being in a rollover accident.
 The National Transit Safety board (NTSB) points out around one-third of fatal rollover crashes involve trucks carrying liquids (tanker trucks).
 Because commercial vehicles are top heavy and have a high center of gravity, they are often involved in rollover accidents.
 Consequently, if the tanker rolls over, a hefty lorry can crush other cars if they fall onto these vehicles.

-A Rollover Car Accident Places Many at Risk
+A Rollover Car Accident Places Many At Risk

 Car drivers and passengers may receive serious injuries in a rollover accident.
 Other road-users might be injured if a truck falls on them or smashes into their auto.
 Common injuries from rollover accidents include: broken bones, traumatic brain injury, spinal injury and in some cases death.

-As a result, a person that is significantly injured in a rollover car accident will require expensive medical care.
+As a result, a person that is significantly injured in car accident will require expensive medical care.
 Rollover car accident victims may be unable to return to work, suffer on-going pain and be unable to lead life as they once did.
 In some cases, the rollover car accident may result in a fatality.
 In addition to losing a family member, accident survivors or relatives must learn how to survive on a reduced income.

 Our law firm is on hand to offer advice.
 The rollover crash damages are the responsibility of the entity or person responsible for the crash.
 In certain circumstances, the vehicle manufacturer may be liable.
 If the truck driver or employee who loaded the lorry failed to do their job properly, the trucking firm could be held liable.